Starobilsk agreement: Perekop–Chonhar Operation

 Under heavy machine-gun fire, Karetnyk led the assault against Mikhail Fostikov's Kuban Cossacks, pushing them back over the Syvash.
 Alexei Marchenko led the insurgent cavalry, covered from behind by Foma Kozhyn's machine gun regiment, which suffered heavy casualties during the crossing.
 At this time, Karetnyk's detachment consisted of only 1,000 infantry, 700 cavalry, 191 machine guns and 6 artillery cannons, while Perekop was manned by thousands of White infantry, with 750 machine guns, 180 artillery cannons, 48 tanks and a number of armored trains.

 Despite the losses, Karetnyk's attack had allowed the Soviet forces to establish a bridgehead at the Lithuanian Peninsula, which provided them with a decisive offensive position.
 On 9 November, the White cavalry led by Ivan Barbovich attacked the left flank of the 15th Division, briefly forcing them back.
 Karetnyk's detachment responded with their own cavalry charge, which fanned out just before clashing with the Whites, leaving them open to machine-gun fire from the insurgents' tachanki.
-This forced the Kuban Cossacks to reteat and bought the 15th and 52nd Divisions time to strengthen their lines, allowing the safe passage of reinforcements from the 51st Rifle Division and Nikolai Krylenko's cavalry brigade.
+This forced the Kuban Cossacks to retreat and bought the 15th and 52nd Divisions time to strengthen their lines, allowing the safe passage of reinforcements from the 51st Rifle Division and Nikolai Krylenko's cavalry brigade.
 On 11 November, the Soviet forces were finally able to break through the White defensive line at Yushun, forcing Wrangel to order the evacuation of the Crimea.
 In their final defeat on the Southern Front, 100,000 White soldiers and 50,000 civilians fled aboard 126 ships, leaving only a few White holdouts in Siberia remaining.

 Over the following days, the Soviet forces advanced down the railway lines, with the insurgents capturing Simferopol on 13 November.
 As Sevastopol was finally captured on 15 November, the insurgents were assigned quarters at Bulğanaq and Cav Cürek.
 The White forces that had remained in Crimea, taken in by Frunze's promise of amnesty, were massacred by the Cheka, at the order of Bela Kun.
 Estimates of the prisoners of war executed during this period range from 13,000 to over 50,000.